 Students are eligible to receive their merit scholarships, institutional need-based grants, and federal and state aid (to exclude the work award) to help pay for DU Partner programs.
 The billing and financial aid disbursement occurs as if you were on campus, regardless of your program start date.

-Note that if you are participating in a spring semester DU Partner Program (that overlaps winter and spring quarters), you will be charged the program costs as outlined above for winter quarter, and your aid will disburse as if you were attending DU winter quarter.
+If you are participating in a spring semester DU Partner Program (that overlaps winter and spring quarters), you will be charged the program costs as outlined above for winter quarter, and your aid will disburse as if you were attending DU winter quarter.
 Spring semester study abroad students may also receive a disbursement of the spring term aid (federal and state only) as if they are attending DU – please contact our office to discuss your specific aid package.

 - Undergraduate students who are studying abroad on unaffiliated programs are charged a $150 DU study abroad administrative fee per quarter.
 If a student studies abroad on a spring semester program that overlaps two DU quarters, then the fee will be charged both quarters.